arccoder/arccoder.github.io/_posts/2016-03-03-handwriting-a-relic-of-the-past.md

 ---
 layout: post
-title: Handwriting: A Relic of the Past?
+title: Handwriting - A Relic of the Past?
 category: Business
 tags: [thoughts]
 ---